-Lineberger was the representative for California’s 9th congressional district and was a Republican.
+Lineberger was the representative for California’s 9th congressional district as a Republican.
 He served from 1925 to 1927.

 He was previously the representative for California’s 9th congressional district as a Republican from 1923 to 1925; and the representative for California’s 9th congressional district as a Republican from 1921 to 1923.

 From Apr 1921 to Mar 1927, Lineberger missed 195 of 652 roll call votes, which is 29.9%.
 This is much worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: